GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 #### Add or remove columns {: #columns }

-Right-click the header of the Requests table and select an option to hide or show it.
-Currently displayed options have checkmarks next to them.
+Right-click the header of the **Requests** table and select an option to hide or show it.
+Currently displayed options have check marks next to them.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/hGwBQqVdg2QGM6aSzFdj.png", alt="Adding a column to the Requests table.", width="800", height="722" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/zgkV5JsQ7MDYgkWL889O.png", alt="Adding a column to the Requests table.", width="800", height="684" %}

-**Figure 17**.
-Adding a column to the Requests table.

 #### Add custom columns {: #custom-columns }

-To add a custom column to the Requests table, right-click the header of the Requests table and select **Response Headers** > **Manage Header Columns**.
+To add a custom column to the **Requests** table:

+1. Right-click the header of the **Requests** table and select **Response Headers** > **Manage Header Columns**.
+1. In the dialog window, click **Add custom header**, enter its name, and click **Add**.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/7zoqb5aU14tK8jiNMgQw.png", alt="Adding a custom column to the Requests table.", width="800", height="669" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/sCXdKBGzlfwQBBeyNdta.png", alt="Adding a custom column to the Requests table.", width="800", height="563" %}

-**Figure 18**.
-Adding a custom column to the Requests table.

 ### View the timing of requests in relation to one another {: #waterfall }

-Use the Waterfall to view the timing of requests in relation to one another.
-By default, the Waterfall is organized by the start time of the requests.
+Use the **Waterfall** to view the timing of requests in relation to one another.
+By default, the **Waterfall** is organized by the start time of the requests.
 So, requests that are farther to the left started earlier than those that are farther to the right.

-See [Sort by activity phase][14] to see the different ways that you can sort the Waterfall.
+See [Sort by activity phase][14] to see the different ways that you can sort the **Waterfall**.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/3I6fk1zlTDXx5J6hRaOJ.png", alt="The Waterfall column of the Requests pane.", width="800", height="556" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/saFyvknJ8gVDOH2aiHwD.png", alt="The Waterfall column of the Requests pane.", width="800", height="620" %}

-**Figure 19**.
-The Waterfall column of the Requests pane.

-### Analyze the frames of a WebSocket Connection {: #frames }
+### Analyze the messages of a WebSocket connection {: #frames }

-To view the frames of a WebSocket connection:
+To view the messages of a WebSocket connection:

-1. Click the URL of the WebSocket connection, under the **Name** column of the Requests table.
+1. Under the **Name** column of the **Requests** table, click the URL of the WebSocket connection.
-2. Click the **Frames** tab.
-The table shows the last 100 frames.
+2. Click the **Messages** tab.
+The table shows the last 100 messages.

-To refresh the table, re-click the name of the WebSocket connection under the **Name** column of the Requests table.
+To refresh the table, re-click the name of the WebSocket connection under the **Name** column of the **Requests** table.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/QgftKdIKE6NqaFwlZAVc.svg", alt="The Frames tab.", width="657", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/8Ieh1BTg2ezYNAKS3p2q.png", alt="The Messages tab.", width="800", height="453" %}

-**Figure 20**.
-The Frames tab, outlined in blue

 The table contains three columns: